pedsmoreira/battlecry/README.md

 # File API

+Both text files and binaries (such as images) are supported out of the box.

 ## Creating a new File instance

 In most cases you'll use the file helpers on the generator.
 But if you need to create it manually: